 - Once a decision has been made, phone the candidate to tell them.
 Share the good news.

 - Assuming a verbal offer is accepted, follow it up with an offer in writing as soon as possible.
 Do not delay – the candidate may lose interest or be attracted elsewhere.

 - Keep in regular touch with the candidate throughout the checks/offer process.
 Keep them warm, invite them in to meet the team, invite them on staff nights out.

 - On their first day, ensure the home and staff are well-prepared to welcome the new staff member – induction arranged, training plan in place.
 Consider providing them with a “buddy” or “mentor” for their first few weeks in the post.

 - Plan ahead for any further/future recruitment.
 If there are no permanent vacancies, then advertise on an ongoing basis for bank staff – it will eliminate agency spend and provide you with a future staff pipeline.

 Find us on pg.
-42 of the July/Aug issue of Healthcare Business magazine.
+42 of Healthcare Business magazine.
 View the article in full here.